ig3/test/README.md

 be called synchronously and will receive a single argument: a new test context with all the methods of the API.
 Its return value will be ignored, except that it will be passed to Promise.resolve() and the resulting promise will be the return value of the test method.
+It must call the end method exactly once.

 opts: ignored.